 Want to join us for a tour to Svartisen glacier in Northern Norway?
-Bodø is your starting point for a day trip to Svartisen.
 An adventure for you who want to get close to the glacier, touch it and walk on it as well.
-No previous experience is necessary for a guided glacier trip to Svartisen.
+You do need previous hiking experience and a sense of adventure to join the glacier hike to the Svartisen glacier.

 Guided glacier hiking on Svartisen is the adventure of choice if you won`t settle for just looking at the glacier, but feel compelled to touch it and walk on it as well.

 Crampons and an ice axe enable you to experience the magical world of the glacial ice of Svartisen.
-A trip to Svartisen is an adventure well suited for everyone, provided they are accompanied by one of our experienced guides.
+We provide expert guides and all your gear to safely explore the glacier of Svartisen.

 Blue ice – peer into deep crevasses, see hues of blue unlike any before.
 Try your luck at ice climbing.
 You can even bring back hand-picked ice cubes for the late night cocktails.